 This paper proposes a decentralized and coordinated V-f control framework to address the challenges brought by DER inadequacy in islanded microgrids.
 The control framework is composed of a power regulator and a V-f regulator.
 The power regulator can regulate the output of GFM inverters without violating real-time reference capacities, while the V-f regulator improves the V-f deviation by leveraging the load response to voltage and frequency.
-The control framework is developed based on conventional droop control and is thus purely decentralized and not dependent on costly communication interfaces.
+The control framework is developed based on droop control and is thus purely decentralized and not dependent on costly communication interfaces.
 In addition, it guarantees DC voltage stability and reduces involuntary load shedding.
-Within the proposed control three-level coordination is framework, achieved simultaneously when DERs are inadequate, including 1).
-Generation power and load power, 2).
+Within the proposed control framework, three-level coordination is achieved simultaneously when DERs are inadequate, including 1).
+Generation and load, 2).
 V regulation and f regulation, and 3).
-P generation and O generation.
+P generation and Q generation.

-This paper focuses mostly on V-f control at the primary level for balanced microgrid.
-Future works may apply the fundamental idea to unbalanced systems and develop detailed energy management strategies that generate the real-time reference capacity.
+This paper focuses on V-f control at the primary level for balanced microgrid.
+Future works may apply the fundamental idea to unbalanced systems and develop detailed energy management strategies that generate the real-time constrained capacity.